PEP (post-exposure prophylaxis) means taking antiretroviral medicines after being potentially exposed to HIV to prevent becoming infected.

 If in the last 72 hours, you have;

-Pre-exposure prophylaxis (or PrEP) daily to prevent HIV infection, if you are at very high risk for HIV.
+Pre-exposure prophylaxis therapy (or PrEP) is to prevent HIV infection before exposure, if you are at very high risk for HIV.

 Post- exposure prophylaxis (PEP) means taking medicines after being potentially exposed to HIV to prevent becoming infected.
 For example, if the condom breaks or exposed through an injection.
 PEP should be used only in emergency situations and must be started right away (within 3 days) after a recent exposure to HIV for 28 days.